 If you're looking for upscale, check out this hidden gem for an elegant meal.
 It's small, but it's delicious.
 It would be perfect for an anniversary dinner.

-Do you have any favorites we should add to this list?
-Let us know in the comments!
-And for more restaurant love, y’all should go check out our friend @eatloveBR on instagram!
+Do you have any favorites I should add to this list?
+Let me know in the comments!
+And for more restaurant love, y'all should go check out my friend @eatloveBR on instagram!
 She knows all the best places.